 This novel weaves together Alzheimer’s and new technology.
-For a very personal interview with the author focused on dementia, listen to this episode of the Fading Memories podcast.
+For a personal interview with the author focused on dementia, you can watch my interview on This Dementia Life or listen to me onthe Fading Memories podcast.
 For a more freaky interview about the dangers of digital tech without deliberation, the Beyond Reality podcast will do the trick.

 Early Praise from Smart People Who Say They Liked It

 Gray Matters sets up shop in the painfully funny overlap of fiction’s near future/real world Venn diagram.
 It’s a rare novel that’s in equal measure heartbreaking and heartening, thanks in large part to Charlie Sanders, a character so poignantly funny and so utterly compelling that I would follow him anywhere—even into a glitchy dystopia full of AI and wonky politics.Will Clarke, author of the New York Times Editors’ Choice novels The Neon Palm of Madame Melançon and Lord Vishnu’s Love Handles

 Gray Matters creates a dystopia that feels hauntingly close to where we are headed today.
 Gastil’s first novel is a technological and political allegory that is equal parts Margaret Atwood and Dave Eggers.
 Rich metaphors, poignant humor, and brilliant writing kept me wiping away tears from laughing, crying, or both.Genevieve Fuji Johnson, author of Democratic Illusion